Ros Atkins: Outside Source

-2020, Atkins developed with the OS team a series of short ten minute explainers called Ros Atkins On... which are designed to work on TV, radio and online, airing on BBC One during Breakfast, BBC News at Nine and social media.
-These have covered topics from COVID, Partygate which went viral, to 2021 Abu Dhabi Grand Prix, Iran protests, Brexit and the UK economy and Hu Jintao's puzzling China Congress exit.
+2020, Atkins developed with the OS team a series of ten-minute explainers called Ros Atkins On... which are designed to work on TV, radio and online, airing on BBC One during Breakfast, BBC News at Nine and social media.
+These have covered topics from 2021 Abu Dhabi Grand Prix to Iran protests, Brexit and the UK economy.
 The videos contain short sparse sentences, many facts and an understated tone.

+Atkins hosted the final episode of Outside Source on 30 March 2023.

 Tourism

 Atkins has hosted a range of events and seminars in the travel and tourism sector including moderating for World Travel Forum Lucerne, the World Travel and Tourism Council and the World Travel Market.
 As detailed above, Atkins also made a two-part documentary about the impact tourism has had in the three places in which he grew up.

 50:50 Project

 Atkins is the founder of the 50:50 Project.
 Its aim is to increase the representation of women in media content, and it began as an experiment on Atkins' programme Outside Source in early 2017.
 Atkins created a voluntary system of self-monitoring which has since been adopted by hundreds of BBC teams across genres including news, sport, entertainment and factual.
 The BBC has released data in reports in 2019 and 2020 to demonstrate the impact that 50:50 has had.
 Writing in April 2020, the BBC's then Director General Tony Hall called the transformation in BBC content delivered by 50:50 "long-term and sustainable".

-The 50:50 Project has now spread beyond the BBC with 70 organisations in over 20 countries taking part.
+The 50:50 Project has spread beyond the BBC with 70 organisations in over 20 countries taking part.
 These include ABC in Australia, Yle in Finland, the Financial Times and Unilever.
 It has also been covered by The Washington Post and Forbes.

 The project has won numerous awards including a European Diversity Award and a Global Equality and Diversity Award.
 Atkins and 50:50 are also the subject of a business case study produced by London Business School and Harvard Kennedy School.
 The authors of the study also published an article about 50:50 in the Harvard Business Review.